This post may include affiliate links; see our disclosure policy.

 Chambord is a French black raspberry liqueur that’s worth adding to your collection!
-Here’s more about it and the best ways to use it in cocktails.
+Here’s more about it and the most popular Chambord recipes to mix it into cocktails.

 Chambord